Linux kernel: History

-Also notable are the addition of a wide selection of file systems starting with the 2.6.x releases: now, the kernel supports a large number of file systems, some that have been designed for Linux, like ext3, ext4, FUSE, Btrfs, and others that are native of other operating systems like JFS, XFS, Minix, Xenix, Irix, Solaris, System V, Windows and MS-DOS.
+Starting with 2.6.x releases, the kernel supported a large number of file systems; some designed for Linux, like ext3, ext4, FUSE, Btrfs, and others native to other operating systems like JFS, XFS, Minix, Xenix, Irix, Solaris, System V, Windows and MS-DOS.

+Though development had not used a version control system thus far, in 2002, Linux developers adopted BitKeeper, which was made freely available to them even though it was not free software.
+In 2005, because of efforts to reverse-engineer it, the company which owned the software revoked its support of the Linux community.
+In response, Torvalds and others wrote Git.
+The new system was written within weeks, and in two months the first official kernel made using it was released.

 In 2005 the stable team was formed as a response to the lack of a kernel tree where people could work on bug fixes, and it would keep updating stable versions.
 In February 2008 the linux-next tree was created to serve as a place where patches aimed to be merged during the next development cycle gathered.
 Several subsystem maintainers also adopted the suffix -next for trees containing code which they mean to submit for inclusion in the next release cycle.
 As of January 2014, the in-development version of Linux is held in an unstable branch named linux-next.

-Linux used to be maintained without the help of an automated source code management system until, in 2002, development switched to BitKeeper.
-It was freely available for Linux developers but it was not free software.
-In 2005, because of efforts to reverse-engineer it, the company which owned the software revoked its support of the Linux community.
-In response, Torvalds and others wrote Git.
-The new system was written within weeks, and in two months the first official kernel made using it was released.

-Details on the history of the 2.6 kernel series can be found in the ChangeLog files on the 2.6 kernel series source code release area of kernel.org.

-The 20th anniversary of Linux was celebrated by Torvalds in July 2011 with the release of the 3.0.0 kernel version.
+The 20th anniversary of Linux was celebrated by Torvalds in July 2011 with the release of version 3.0.0.
 As 2.6 had been the version number for 8 years, a new uname26 personality that reports 3.x as 2.6.40+x had to be added to the kernel so that old programs would work.

 Version 3.0 was released on 22 July 2011.
 On 30 May 2011, Torvalds announced that the big change was "NOTHING.
 Absolutely nothing." and asked, "...let's make sure we really make the next release not just an all new shiny number, but a good kernel too."
 After the expected 6–7 weeks of the development process, it would be released near the 20th anniversary of Linux.

-On 11 December 2012, Torvalds decided to reduce kernel complexity by removing support for i386 processors, making the 3.7 kernel series the last one still supporting the original processor.
+On 11 December 2012, Torvalds decided to reduce kernel complexity by removing support for i386 processors—specifically by not having to emulate the atomic CMPXCHG instruction introduced with the i486 to allow reliable mutexes—making the 3.7 kernel series the last one still supporting the original processor.
 The same series unified support for the ARM processor.